DanRepik/api_foundry/readme.md

 In OpenAPI specifications, object properties typically use a `$ref` attribute to reference the component schema object for the property.
 When the referenced schema object is part of the same database, API-Foundry can automatically populate that property with additional configuration.
 Specifically, the keys that define the relationship must be identified.
 The following attributes allow configuring object properties:

-* **x-am-parent-property**: Identifies the schema object property containing the key used to select the referenced property value.
+* **x-af-parent-property**: Identifies the schema object property containing the key used to select the referenced property value.
 This attribute is required for object properties.

-* **x-am-child-property**: Identifies the property in the referenced schema object to select on.
+* **x-af-child-property**: Identifies the property in the referenced schema object to select on.
 This attribute is optional and defaults to the primary key if omitted.
 Normally, the parent property key references the primary key, but this attribute can be used if that is not the case.

 Here's an example of the customer field from the Chinook invoice schema object: